John Frowyk

-Archdall describes a somewhat embarrassing lawsuit brought against Frowyk by Walter Say, a merchant, alleging the detinue (unlawful retention) by Frowyk of valuable bales of cloth and spices, which his servant had deposited in the Priory for safe-keeping, but which the Prior refused to release.
-Judgment was given for Say, who was awarded £100, a considerable sum at the time.
+Archdall describes a somewhat embarrassing lawsuit brought against Frowyk by Walter Say, a merchant, alleging the detinue (unlawful retention) by Frowyk of valuable bales of cloth and spices, which his servant had deposited in Kilmainham Priory for safe-keeping, but which Frowyk in his capacity as Ptoor refused to release. -Judgment was given for Say, who was awarded £100, a considerable sum at the time.

 In 1358, the King granted Frowyk custody of the castle and manor of Clare, County Tipperary, formerly owned by James Bermingham, son of Edmund Bermingham, to hold until the Bermingham heir came of age.
 The ruins of Clare Castle, situated on the River Anner, still stand.

 Frowyk family of Middlesex

 John is said to have been the son of Lawrence Frowyk of London.
 It is possible that he belonged to the Frowyk family of Old Fold, Middlesex, who were prominent in the London merchant community and in local politics for two centuries.
 Roger de Frowyk, who built a mansion at Seething Lane, close to the Tower of London, around 1303, was a goldsmith and an English Crown official.
 Thomas Frowyk (died 1508) was Chief Justice of the Common Pleas.
 He was the grandson of Henry Frowyk, who was twice Lord Mayor of London.